AlmogMaman/SnapKube/README.md

 By the end of this step, we will have a fully functional application that works seamlessly with the PostgreSQL database, enabling efficient data storage and retrieval for our web screenshot service.

-Access the application (via nginx ingress controller)
+# Access the application (via nginx ingress controller)
 ![App1](Images/Application-Accesing.PNG)

-Checking validation of input
+# Checking validation of input
 ![App2](Images/Application-Checking-Input.PNG)

-Successful Url screenshot and db update acured
+# Took Successful Url screenshot
 ![App3](Images/Application-Success-Message.PNG)

+# Updated the DB
 ![Postgres](Images/Postgres-Data-Updated-Succesfuly.PNG)